tomquist/solix2mqtt/README.md

 The App utilizes an advanced version of the auth mechanism known from Eufy.
 The Anker App employs a two-step authentication scheme: first, keys are exchanged, and second, the full login payload is encrypted.
 However, it turns out the original Eufy mechanism still works, so we're using that in this project (credits to [eufy-security-client](https://github.com/bropat/eufy-security-client) for inspiration).
 This might break at some point!

+For a "READ-ONLY" access to the data, an account with which the "System" has been shared can be used.
+By this the main account can still be used in the app to control everything and the shared account can be used for the API access.

 **Note**: Anker currently permits only one simultaneous login at a time.
 When you log in from another device, all previously generated auth tokens become invalidated.
-Thus, if you're utilizing this project, you will be unable to use the app concurrently.

 ## Disclaimer
 This project is the result of some work I did to integrate my Solix into my home automation.
 I no longer own an Anker Solix Solarbank due to disappointment with the product, so this project will not receive any updates.
 However, I'm happy to accept pull requests.